MurariHarish/Zillow-data-ML-project/README.md

 ## Apache Airflow
 Apache Airflow is an open-source tool that helps to schedule and orchestrate complex data pipelines.
 By defining workflows as code, they can be more dynamic, maintainable, and transparent.
 We use Airflow to ensure that the right tasks are executed at the right time, handling dependencies across our data pipeline.

-## DVC (Data Version Control)
-DVC brings agility, traceability, and reproducibility to data science projects.
-It enables you to track changes in data, code, and machine learning models, and it integrates seamlessly into existing Git workflows.
-DVC is used in our project to handle large data files, data sets, machine learning models, and metrics associated with the models.